 We drove back to Christchurch via Greendale on Canterbury Plains, hoping to see newly named Greendale Fault, named after the "new" 16000 year old fault which struck Canterbury & Christchurch, producing 1000s of aftershocks.
 Post quake "experts" were undecided at the number of faults causing Canterbury quake.

-Seismologists were proving to be halfwits, as Christchurch's / Lyttelton's Port Hills and Banks Peninsula were formed by extinct Lyttelton & Akaroa volcanoes, so the area was a matrix of undiscovered faults.
+Seismologists were halfwits, as Christchurch's / Lyttelton's Port Hills and Banks Peninsula were formed by extinct Lyttelton & Akaroa volcanoes, so the area was a matrix of undiscovered faults.

 We saw road signs, green stickered, 3 classroom Greendale School, rural roads, green paddocks & shelter belts, all undamaged, yet close to Canterbury quake epicentre.